 Lending-related income is the most important component of our net interest income and is the main driver of our results of operations.
-Total loans, net of deferred origination fees and allowance for credit losses, were \$4.18 billion as of June 30, 2023 compared to \$4.06 billion as of December 31, 2022.
+Total loans, net of deferred origination fees and allowance for credit losses, were \$4.30 billion as of September 30, 2023 compared to \$4.06 billion as of December 31, 2022.
 Within our commercial loan portfolio, our primary focus has been on C&I, multifamily and CRE lending.
+Within our retail loan portfolio, our primary focus has been on c&I, multifamily and cRE lending.
 Within our retail loan portfolio, our primary focus has been on residential 1-4 family (1st lien) mortgages.
 We intend to focus any organic growth in our loan portfolio on these lending areas as part of our strategic plan.